garrandall/popular-music-data/tracks/it-s-me-bitches-swizz-beatz.md

 My shit on fire I don't need no gasolina
 I'm comin through your block with the deuce 2 seater Ring the alarm, man, call me the sand man
-When I drop beats, im the one man band man
+When I drop beats, I'm the one man band man
 Cash rules everything around me, C.R.E.A.M
 Get the money, dolla dolla bills ya'll (fuck em)